JERONIMO31/Scrabble/src/README.txt

                     click the 'Play Word' button to complete your turn.
 A player can skip their turn by clicking the 'Skip Turn' button.
                     The game can be restarted with the current players or a brand new game by using the 'Game' menu.
                     There is also a 'Help' button in the 'Game' menu that will display a pop up with the instructions for the game.

+                    There are 3 board options: default, a heart shape, and one with many multipliers. if you would like to add your own custom board follow these steps:
+                        1. create a new .XML file in the 'boardLayouts' folder within 'src',
+                        2. format the position of your special squares by replacing the value of 'row' and 'col' in the appropriate multiplier field to the position you desire, remember the board is 0-based.
+                        3. once complete, run the game, your custom board will appear under the 'Board Layouts' menu with the tile you've chosen.